-1.3.
-Executive Summary
+1.3 Executive Summary

-National Treasury's MFMA Circular No. 107 and 108 were used to guide the compilation of the 2021/22 MTREF.
+National Treasury's MFMA Circular No. 122 and 123 were used to guide the compilation of the 2023/24 MTREF.

-The main challenges experienced during the compilation of the 2021/22 MTREF can be summarised as follows:
+The main challenges experienced during the compilation of the 2023/24 MTREF can be summarised as follows:

-- The ongoing difficulties in the national and local economy; - Aging and poorly maintained water, roads infrastructure; - The need to reprioritise projects and expenditure within the existing resource envelope given the cash flow realities and declining cash position of the municipality; - Wage increases for municipal staff that continue to exceed consumer inflation, as well as the need to fill critical vacancies; - Affordability of capital projects original allocations had to be reduced and the operational expenditure associated with prior year's capital investments needed to be factored into the budget as part of the 2021/22 MTREF process; and
+- The ongoing difficulties in the national and local economy. - Aging and poorly maintained water, roads infrastructure. - The need to reprioritise projects and expenditure within the existing resource envelope given the cash flow realities and declining cash position of the municipality. - Wage increases for municipal staff that continue to exceed consumer inflation, as well as the need to fill critical vacancies. - Affordability of capital projects original allocations had to be reduced and the operational expenditure associated with prior year's capital investments needed to be factored into the budget as part of the 2023/24 MTREF process; and

-The following budget principles and guidelines directly informed the compilation of the 2021/22 MTREF:
+The following budget principles and guidelines directly informed the compilation of the 2023/24 MTREF:

-- The 2020/21 Adjustments Budget priorities and targets, as well as the base line allocations contained in that Adjustments Budget were adopted as the upper limits for the new baselines for the 2021/22 annual budget; - Intermediate service level standards were used to inform the measurable objectives, targets and backlog eradication goals; - Tariff and property rate increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality.
-In addition, tariffs need to remain or move towards being cost reflective, and should take into account the need to address infrastructure backlogs; - There will be no budget allocated to national and provincial funded projects unless the necessary grants to the municipality are reflected in the national and provincial budget and have been gazetted as required by the annual Division of Revenue Act;
+- The 2022/23 Adjustments Budget priorities and targets, as well as the base line allocations contained in that Adjustments Budget were adopted as the upper limits for the new baselines for the 2023/24 annual budget. - Intermediate service level standards were used to inform the measurable objectives, targets, and backlog eradication goals. - Tariff and property rate increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality.
+In addition, tariffs need to remain or move towards being cost reflective and should take into account the need to address infrastructure backlogs. - There will be no budget allocated to national and provincial funded projects unless the necessary grants to the municipality are reflected in the national and provincial budget and have been gazetted as required by the annual Division of Revenue Act.

-In view of the aforementioned, the following table is a consolidated overview of the approved 2021/22 Medium-term Revenue and Expenditure Framework:
+In view of the aforementioned, the following table is a consolidated overview of the proposed 2023/24 Medium-term Revenue and Expenditure Framework: